Kalschatzi/learning_platform/content/module1/5-java-unit-testing.md

 weight = 5
 +++

-No application can be complete without `testing`.
+ **Testing** is an essential part of software development.

-There are different kinds of tests, but for now, we'll focus on `unit testing`.
+There are different kinds of tests, but for now we'll focus on **unit testing**.

 Unit testing is a software testing method where individual components (units) of a program are tested in isolation to ensure they work as expected.
 It helps detect bugs early, improves code quality, and simplifies debugging.

 In Java we mainly use [JUnit](https://junit.org/junit5/).

-In this example, we'll take our `Animal` class and test its methods.
+In this example, we take our `Animal` class and test its methods.

 ```java
 public class Animal {